tarantool/doc/doc/release/index.rst

 ------------------

 Every Tarantool release series has :ref:`the same lifecycle <release-series-lifecycle>` defined by the release policy.
-The following diagram visualises the lifecycle of currently supported Tarantool versions:
+The following diagram visualizes the lifecycle of currently supported Tarantool versions:

 .. ifconfig:: builder not in ('latex', )